 Contact: Krien Clevis: krien.clevis@zuyd.nl / +31 6-53938283

-** In principle, the Walks take place in the ENCI area and start with a preliminary discussion and end with a debriefing.
-Time from 12:30 – 17:00 (12.30 – 13.00 pre-talk / 13.00 – 17.00 walk including debriefing).
-All walks start from the Chalet d'n Observant.
+N.B.
+In principle, the Walks take place in the ENCI area (location ENCI headquarters or Hoffmannii) and start with a preliminary discussion and end with a debriefing.
+Time from 12:00 – 17:00 (12.00 – 13.00 pre-talk/ 13.00 – 17.30 walk including debriefing).
 Excluding of guidance at the academy.
 Some walks are accompanied by PowerPoints or film screenings.
-These are also shown in the Chalet d'n Observant: https://www.chaletobservant.nl/route
+These are also shown in the ENCI headquarters.

 See for the module: https://overgangszone.nl/artistic-research-in-situ/ and for earlier research in the ENCI area: https://overgangszone.nl/